MosElAgab/multinational-retail-data-centralisation145/README.md

 #### local_db_creds.yaml

-This file should contain the upload database credentials as follow:
+This file should contain database credentials for the database that is used to load the data, the file should look as follow:

 ```yaml
     HOST: "<host>"